Metro Boomin: 2013–2016: Rise to fame

 In May 2013, Metro announced his debut mixtape, 19 & Boomin.
-Following warm-up singles, featuring artists like Trinidad James, Gucci Mane, and others, Metro released the mixtape, hosted by mixtape website LiveMixtapes, on October 7, 2013.
+Following several singles, featuring artists such as Trinidad James and Gucci Mane, Metro released the mixtape on LiveMixtapes, on October 7, 2013.
 The mixtape, all original songs, included "Maison Margiela", featuring Future, and "Some More", featuring Young Thug, both of which were subsequently released as music videos.

 In March 2014, Metro and Young Thug announced that they would release a collaborative album, performed and released under the moniker "Metro Thuggin".
 The album was to be self-titled and was planned to be released sometime in 2015.
-Along with the announcement, Metro Thuggin released the collaborative track, "The Blanguage".
-The 'Metro Thuggin' project was ultimately scrapped.
-Photographer Cam Kirk claims to have a copy of the complete, finished album.
-A few leaked tracks from the project were found circulating the internet in late 2015, yet an official mixtape has never surfaced.
+Along with the announcement, the duo released the collaborative track, "The Blanguage".
+Photographer Cam Kirk claimed to have a copy of the complete, finished album.
+A few leaked tracks from the project were found circulating the internet in late 2015, yet an official mixtape has never been released.

 In 2014, Metro made an appearance on Nicki Minaj's third studio album, The Pinkprint, producing the track "Want Some More".

 In October 2014, Metro executive produced Future's Monster mixtape.
 This spawned the first appearance of the single "Fuck Up Some Commas".
-Metro produced the sixth single from Future's Honest, "I Won", which features Kanye West.
 The song became a single a month after the album was released.

 Metro served as executive producer for Drake and Future's collaborative mixtape What a Time to Be Alive, released on September 20, 2015.
 In addition, he produced or co-produced seven of the 11 tracks on the mixtape.

 Metro served alongside DJ Esco as executive producer for Future's 2016 mixtape, Purple Reign.
 In 2016, he won Producer of the Year at the BET Hip Hop Awards.

-In 2016, Metro Boomin was credited with produced charting hits such as "Jumpman" by Future and Drake, "Bad and Boujee" by Migos, "Low Life" by Future and The Weeknd, and the 21 Savage collaboration "X".
+In 2016, Metro Boomin was credited with produced charting hits such as "Jumpman" by Future and Drake, "Bad and Boujee" by Migos ft.
+Lil Uzi Vert, "Low Life" by Future ft.
+The Weeknd, and the 21 Savage collaboration "X" ft.
+Future.
 That year, he contributed to Kanye West's The Life of Pablo, and he and 21 Savage released the EP Savage Mode.
-In 2017, he produced charting singles such as "Tunnel Vision" by Kodak Black, "Bounce Back" by Big Sean, "Mask Off" by Future, and "Bank Account" by 21 Savage.
+In 2017, he produced the top 10 hit "Tunnel Vision" by Kodak Black, "Bounce Back" by Big Sean, "Mask Off" by Future, and the top 20 hit "Bank Account" by 21 Savage.